Skip to main content

 Other, more serious side effects occur less often.

 Infusion reactions: Some people might have an infusion reaction while getting these drugs.
-This is like an allergic reaction, and can include fever, chills, flushing of the face, rash, itchy skin, feeling dizzy, wheezing, and trouble breathing.
-It’s important to tell your doctor or nurse right away if you have any of these symptoms while getting these drugs.
+This is like an allergic reaction.
+It can include fever, chills, flushing of the face, rash, itchy skin, feeling dizzy, wheezing, and trouble breathing.
+It’s important to tell your cancer care team right away if you have any of these symptoms while getting these drugs.

 Autoimmune reactions: These drugs remove one of the safeguards on the body’s immune system.
 Sometimes the immune system responds by attacking other parts of the body, which can cause serious or even life-threatening problems in the lungs, intestines, liver, hormone-making glands, kidneys, or other organs.

-It’s very important to report any new side effects to someone on your health care team as soon as possible.
+It’s very important to report any new side effects to someone on your cancer care team as soon as possible.
 If serious side effects do occur, treatment may need to be stopped and you might be given high doses of corticosteroids to suppress your immune system.

 More information about immunotherapy